 March 25, 2026

-What Is the Average Wrongful Termination Settlement in California?
+What Is the Typical Wrongful Termination Settlement Range in California?

-Factors That Shape a Wrongful Termination Settlement in California
+What Factors Shape a Wrongful Termination Settlement in California

 Lost compensation is the foundation of most wrongful termination settlements in California.
-This includes your salary from the date you were fired, any benefits you lost, and the difference between your old pay and what you earn now.
-The longer you have been out of work, and the harder it has been to find a comparable job, the larger this part of your case tends to be.
+This includes your salary from the date you were fired, wages you have not yet recovered, and the difference between your former pay and what you earn now.
+Lost benefits are a significant component that many employees overlook, including health insurance, retirement contributions, paid time off, and stock options.
+All of these carry real dollar value and belong in your damages calculation.

 The Strength of Your Evidence

 A well-documented case is worth more than an undocumented one.
-If there is a paper trail showing your employer's stated reason for firing you was pretextual, such as emails, performance reviews, witness accounts, or text messages, that shifts leverage in your direction.
+When there is a paper trail showing that your employer's stated reason for firing you was pretextual, that evidence shifts negotiating leverage in your direction.
+Think emails, performance reviews, performance improvement plans, witness accounts, and text messages.
+Employers and their carriers price cases based on risk, and when risk rises, settlement value tends to follow.

 The Type of Claim You Are Bringing